boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

      ? peak: bool .default 0
    }

-   ; Indicates scope, direction, and traffic reliability.
+   ; Indicates scope (per host or per subscriber, traffic direction, ; and reliability type (reliable or unreliable).
-   ; Default value for scope is 0 (i.e., per subscriber).
+   ; Default value for scope is 0 (i.e., per subscriber policy).
    ; Default value for direction is network-to-host direction.
-   ; Default value for reliability is 0 (the policy is applicable ; to both reliable and unreliable traffic.
+   ; Default value for reliability is 0 (i.e., the policy is applicable ; to both reliable and unreliable traffic).
-   ; If any of these parameters is present, this is equivalent ; to enclosing the paramter with its default value.
+   ; If any of these parameters is not present, this is equivalent ; to enclosing the parameter with its default value.

    ff =  {
      ? scope: bool .default 0,